rajatkumar/eslint-plugin-restify-use-next/README.md

 Not calling `next()` has been a common mistake.
 Restify is different, and you have to call `next()` to your handler chains to work properly.

+## Limitations

+Works for simple cases.
+Open to PRs to enhance this plugin.

 ## Getting Started

 Install the module with: `npm install eslint-plugin-restify-use-next --save-dev`